anon-blue/anon.blue/README.txt

 rats make me crazy.
 Crazy?
 I was crazy once.
 They locked me in a room.
 A rubber room.
 A rubber room with rats.
-And rats make me Crazy.               is everythi ng on this page true forever?...........................sdfsdfssefsdfsdfasdfsadf asdsssdfsdfsdfsdfasdfas  PLEASE WROTE ME A POEM
+And rats make me Crazy.               is everythi ng on this page true forever?...........................sdfsdfssefsdfsdfasdfsadf asdsssdfsdfsdfsdfasdfas  PLEASE W     ME A POEM

    23orf-v jojqwrdvspov                          rwopjv90u20u09qivwuisydgizechen